thoth-tech/documentation/src/content/docs/products/splashkit/documentation/expansions/microui/SK-MicroUI-SpikeOutcome.md

 ## Recommendations

 As it is for now, it uses microUI keyword to create the user interface.
 For future plans, we wish to incorporate the library using Splashkit style code.
-If possible, we could replace the code with Splashkit existing code to reduce the redundancy.
+If possible, we could replace the code with Splashkit existing code to reduce the redundancy but that would requires extensive knowledge of SDL.
 Overall, it is in-need more investigation to ensure everything is stable for public uses.